LittleSurvival/amazonbook-crawler/readme.md

 - Implement an auto-correction feature (using a language model or AI crawler) to prevent issues when the website source changes.
 - Add functionality to grab books that belong to a series but do not have a dedicated series page.
 - Enable extraction of R18 novels (this will require a Japanese IP and bypassing age verification).

-Feel free to contribute to the project or report any issues you encounter!